Orbital (bus service): Route

+Orbital services both currently operate to an hourly frequency Monday to Saturday, serving the housing, retail, and business areas around the A563 Outer Ring Road.

+Future

+As part of the Leicester Buses partnership, Leicester City Council are seeking funding to increase the frequency to every 30 minutes alongside the introduction of (less frequent) evening and Sunday services with additional electric buses.

 Vehicles

-Orbital is currently operated with six Yutong E10 buses in a distinctive green livery with Orbital branding.
+Orbital is currently operated by four Yutong E10 buses in a distinctive bright green livery with Orbital branding alongside two further examples with Greenlines branding which act as spare vehicles for use on Hop! or the Hospital Hopper services.

-Centrebus originally operated a number of Dennis Darts on the service with Optare Esteem buses launched onto the route in 2007 which were replaced by Optare Solo SRs in 2016.
+Centrebus have previously used a number of Dennis Darts on the service.
+In 2007 Optare Esteem buses were launched onto the route and these were replaced by Optare Solo SRs in 2016.